azzo-dude/IAM302/README.md

-Here is a more readable version of the README for IAM302:

 # IAM302: Preset FlareVM Environment

 This document provides instructions and details for the pre-installed FlareVM environment for the IAM302 course.